-Mr Manuel Poulain, Project Manager, INVE Aquaculture, Thailand
+Mr Manuel Poulain, Key Account and Project Manager, INVE Aquaculture, Thailand

 This presentation will address the growing nursery segment in shrimp production in Asia.
 Microbial management via environmental control is core to this approach.
 High density nursery systems allow, via its high productivity, a constant application of high quality probiotic as well as the use of superior enriched diets.